discourses/derma/README.md

 # Derma

 **Note**, a link to a Colab interface is upcoming.
-Colab offers access to GPU machines; the times per epoch are superb.
+Colab offers access to GPU machines; the times per epoch are superb, hence prototyping is continuing within Colab.

 * [Notes In Progress](#notes-in-progress)
   * [Brief Start Notes](#brief-start-notes)